usatales.com

 If you love trains in general, particularly sleeper trains, you should not miss this Amtrak train.

-Like the Cardinal, it also runs a week thrice from Chicago to New Orleans through the heart of the eastern part of the country, where you can see the enthralling beauty of the Mississippi river and may have a look at some sights of significance as well.
+Like the Cardinal, it also runs thrice a week from Chicago to New Orleans through the heart of the eastern part of the country, where you can see the enthralling beauty of the Mississippi River and may have a look at some sights of significance as well.

 This trail traverses through significant cities like Carbondale and Memphis and various states.
 It also passes through the periphery of the state of Kentucky as well, or you can board this train from Fulton.